Chart Color Schemes

 Edmondson Park lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Edmondson Park's population was approximately 17,642 as of November 2025.
-This figure represents a growth of 5,562 people, an increase of 46.0% since the 2021 Census which reported a population of 12,080.
-The change is inferred from the estimated resident population of 16,918 in June 2024 and an additional 981 validated new addresses since the Census date.
-This results in a population density ratio of 2,911 persons per square kilometer, placing Edmondson Park in the upper quartile relative to national locations assessed by AreaSearch.
-The area's growth rate exceeded both the state (6.7%) and metropolitan area averages, positioning it as a growth leader in the region.
-Interstate migration contributed approximately 78.7% of overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+Edmondson Park's population was 17,642 as of November 2025.
+This figure represents a 46.0% increase from the 2021 Census count of 12,080 people.
+The growth is inferred from ABS data: an estimated resident population of 16,918 in June 2024 and an additional 981 validated new addresses since the Census date.
+This results in a population density ratio of 2,911 persons per square kilometer, placing Edmondson Park in the upper quartile nationally according to AreaSearch's assessments.
+The area's growth rate exceeded both the state (6.7%) and metropolitan averages, making it a regional growth leader.
+Interstate migration contributed approximately 78.7% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections were used, released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Population projections indicate exceptional growth, placing Edmondson Park in the top 10 percent of Australian statistical areas.
-The area is expected to increase by 10,311 persons to 2041, recording a gain of 54.3% in total over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections from 2022 using a base year of 2021 are adopted.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Population projections indicate exceptional growth in Edmondson Park, placing it in the top 10 percent of Australian statistical areas.
+By 2041, the area is expected to increase by 10,311 persons, reflecting a total gain of 54.3% over the 17-year period based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population